'Eye' hear ya~

 How will these look on me if I can't try them on?

-Generally, opposites attract :) As a rule, full frames/large lenses look great on long, oval faces, triangular, or pear shaped faces.
+Generally, opposites attract :) As a rule, full frames/large lenses look great on long, oval faces, or heart shaped faces.
 Horizontal, rectangular frames look best on round or square faces.
 If the frame has nose pads (95% of the time found on metal frames), those can be gently pried close or further apart which will allow the frame to sit where you want it to on your bridge.
 Another indicator of how high or low a pair of specs sit on your face, is to note where the bridge is positioned on the frame.
 If it is towards the middle of the frame, then the glasses will likely cover your eyebrows, or sit high on your face.
 If the bridge is pretty much in line with the top of the frame, the glasses will sit below your eyebrows.

 I have big head! .....or.... my head is small/narrow....will these fit me?